burke-software/django-report-builder/README.md

 - Requires Django 1.7 and Django Rest Framework 3.0.
 Users of older versions should continue to use the [2.x] branch instead.
 I will continue to accept pull requests for 2.x however new features will be added only in 3.x
 - Responsive
 - API built with DRF - in theory you could impliment your own frontend
+- Property fields must now be explicity allowed in settings

 ## Why a frontend redesign?